KariVigna/capstone/README.md

 #### Log
     * Date/Time - description
-    * 1/27/24 1:58pm - Researching possibility of using godot to create a game instead of original productivity app idea
+    * 1/27/24 1:58pm - Researching possibility of using godot to create a game instead of original productivity app idea.
+Watching Godot tutorials on youtube.
+    * 3:08pm - following along with godot tutorial from freecodecamp.